Vaibh31/Netflix-data-analysis-using-sql/README.md

 GROUP BY 1;
 ```

-**Objective:** Determine the distribution of content types on Netflix.
+---

-### 2. Find the Most Common Rating for Movies and TV Shows
+## 2. Find the Most Common Rating for Movies and TV Shows

+**Purpose:** Identify the most frequently assigned rating for each content type.

 ```sql
 WITH RatingCounts AS (